Chapter 10 - Subset choice

 Supporting code

 Running simulations requires input instances as specified by the theoretical model.
 While we could code input by hand, that is a lot of work.
-The beauty of using computer simulations is that it can do the hard work for us by automatically generating input.
+The benefit of using computer simulations is that with some clever coding we can automatically generate input.
 To that end, Formal has written supporting code.
 Supporting code is often written specifically for a domain.
-For example, simulating Coherence uses different support code.
+For example, a simulation of Coherence would require different support code.

 For now, it is not important that you know how to write support code.
 However, in order to explore and adapt the code that Formal has provided, being able to use support code is recommended.
 Let’s explore some examples.